generalui/github-workflow-accelerators/.github/actions/test-python/README.md

 1) __Install Dependencies__:
     - If tests are to be run this installs the specified version of `tox`.
     If the `tox` version is NOT provided, it installs the test and app dependencies directly.
+    If the `requirements-dev.txt` file does not exist, it will use the `requirements-test.txt` file instead.

 1) __Run Before Tests__:
     - Runs the specified shell command before tests.